Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 The following will be a recap of a story from another conversation with Gemini Ai, we are moving it here to continue.
-Below will include recap of each day, recaps of character development, and story locations.
+Below will include recap of each day, recaps of character development, story locations, and game systems.

 # We are currently in the Mid-Morning of Day 11.